DataDog/system-tests/docs/internals/RFC-feature-coverage.md

 We'll implement a mechanism that will put metadata on each test class about the coverage/completness of the test.
 Two questions :

 * There will be three level, `basic`, `good`, `complete`.
 It's a compromise, do you think it's too many? not enough?
-* There two proposition of implementations, one , one using class inheritance :
+* Two proposition of implementations, one using decorators, and one using class inheritance :

 ```python